Name: Ove Henrik Kåven

 There was no reason to stay in Oslo anymore, so in late 2004 I moved to Ottawa, Canada, where I worked for TransGaming at their offices.
 As time passed, I kept pursuing some dreams of mine, trying to find some peace of mind in my new home.
 I tried many new things, even learned to dance.

 I have many fond memories from those years, and many people I’d like to see again, but ultimately, I failed my quest for peace of mind.
 Eventually, late 2007, I was burnt out.
 All those years had turned TransGaming into a corporate juggernaut, it was no longer the idealistic upstart I once joined, and I couldn’t motivate myself enough to continue my employment.
-So I returned to Norway, where I’ve set out to take everything I’ve learned about myself and life in general so far, and puzzle together who I really am, what I am capable of, and where in the world I might fit in.
+So I returned to Norway to try to find some answers to who I really am, and where in the world I might fit in.

 My dream is to have a job where I learn new things, see the world, and get to do good things for people.
 (For example a job at UN.)
 Still have to figure out what kind of job like that I’d be good at.